5l1v3r1/dashboard-3/readme.md

 | Amazon S3 | Slow but cheap to scale | @userdashboard/storage-s3 | [github](https://github.com/userdashboard/storage-s3) |
 | PostgreSQL | Fast but not cheap to scale | @userdashboard/storage-postgreqsl | [github](https://github.com/userdashboard/storage-postgresql) |

-You can code your own alternatives for other databases by mimicking the Storage API's basic operations to read, write and list data.
+You can code your own alternatives for other databases by copying the Storage API's basic operations to read, write and list data.

 ## Dashboard modules